aliyun/terraform-provider-alicloud/website/docs/d/edas_applications.html.markdown

   * `application_type` - The type of the package for the deployment of the application that you want to create.
 The valid values are: WAR and JAR.
 We strongly recommend you to set this parameter when creating the application.
   * `build_package_id` - The package ID of Enterprise Distributed Application Service (EDAS) Container.
   * `cluster_id` - The ID of the cluster that you want to create the application.
   * `cluster_type` -  The type of the cluster that you want to create.
 Valid values: 1: Swarm cluster.
 2: ECS cluster.
-3: Kubernates cluster.
+3: Kubernetes cluster.
   * `region_id` - The ID of the namespace the application belongs to.